joewadk/joewadk/README.md

 Hey there!
 My name is Jawad Kabir, a dedicated Computer Science major at the City College of New York.
 My primary focus is on backend development, and I'm passionate about data science and machine learning!
 <br><br>
-Currently, I'm enrolled in a few prestigious programs, including:
+Currently I'm enrolled in a few prestigious programs, including:

 - Break Through Tech AI Fellowship
 - CUNY Tech Prep's Data Science Fellowship
 - Headstarter AI Fellowship
+- Google Software Engineering Program

 Through these experiences, I have honed my skills in machine learning and data science, aiming to bring innovative and new solutions.
 Let's connect and collaborate on exciting projects and potentially hackathons!</h5>